-Project CBD was conceived in 2010 by two journalists who had been covering the medical marijuana story—the science, the movement and the industry—in the pages of O’Shaughnessy’s, the journal of cannabis in clinical practice.
+Project CBD was established in 2010 by journalists who had been covering the medical marijuana story—the science, the movement and the industry.
 We felt that the reintroduction of CBD-rich cannabis into the grassroots supply merited special attention.
 The serendipitous reappearance of whole plant CBD in Northern California in 2009 has given doctors and patients a unique opportunity to evaluate the effects of cannabidiol.

 - Updates doctors and patients on developments in cannabis science, therapeutics and political economy.

 - Supports the efforts of physicians and other researchers to collect, aggregate, and publish data from patients to determine patterns of CBD efficacy—or lack of efficacy.

 - Conducts training workshops for health workers and dispensary staff on the benefits and challenges of CBD-rich therapeutics and ways to maximize interactions with patients.

 - Maintains a CBD Locator Map to highlight storefronts and delivery services that provide high quality CBD-rich medicine.

 - Publishes a free online newsletter and co-produces Cannabis Conversations, an educational video series.